 If you can't find anyone to carpool with and are willing to ride with strangers, you can register online on a carpool app.
 Here is the link to LA Metro's Rideshare.

-Normally I use a local rental car agency, but Enterprise allows for unlimited miles, whereas the local one only allows 100 miles a day.
-I've provided a link to Enterprise, so you can see what an online rental car app looks like.
+I use a local rental car agency for short trips and reserve my car ahead of time online.
+For longer trips I like Enterprise Rent-a-Car, which allows for unlimited miles.
+I've provided a link to Enterprise, so you can see what an online rental car process looks like.
 This is only for reserving a vehicle.
 To pick it up, you'll need to physically go down to the agency.

 Here's what you'll need: